clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • Newly added strain: Bifidobacterium adolescentis

-• Related to metabolic processes
+• Connection with metabolic processes

 • With apple fiber powder as a natural prebiotic